aaronc/clj-parse/README.md

 ## Usage

-There is basically one primary function parser (with an alias ||>) that can be used to define clojure expression parsers within clojure.
+There is basically one function parser (with the alias ||>) that can be used to define clojure expression parsers within clojure.
 There are also several helper functions and symbols to help with creating parsers.
-Existing parser can be used as match expressions within parsers.
+Existing parsers can be used as match expressions within parsers.

-Here is a grammar of the language understood by the parser function writen in the syntax of the parser function itself:
+Here is a grammar of the language understood by the parser function writen in the syntax of the parser itself:

 ### The grammar of the parser expression language: